zchking/docs/pages/katalon-studio/docs/draft-request.md

 If you decide to add a draft request to your test case, select the desired request and click ‘Save.’
 You will be asked to specify the name and target folder in ‘Object Repository.

 ![](../../images/katalon-studio/docs/draft-request/save-draft.png)

+Now you can execute your test case with the new web service request as usual.